 viii) Cardiovascular Health Benefits

 Both walking and the elliptical are aerobic cardio workouts.
 According to experts, both promote healthy blood pressure levels and have significant cholesterol reduction impacts.
-As such, both the elliptical and walking promote cardiovascular health.
+As such, both the elliptical and walk promote cardiovascular health.

 Now, the question you should be asking is – ‘which works better – and the answer is walking, mostly for its interval training benefits.
-The act of alternating between high-intensity and low-intensity workouts is better facilitated by walking.
+The act of alternating between high-intensity and low-intensity workouts is better facilitated by walk.
 This allows your heart to absorb stress and, in turn, recover, which is a cardio workout.

-Walking Vs. Elliptical – Pros and Cons
+Elliptical Vs Walking – Pros and Cons

 To conclude and to summarize any comparison between walking and the elliptical, the ‘Pros and Cons’infographic below is of significant assistance.
 However, one must still consider personal fitness goals while considering all comparison factors.